Chattanooga’s Southside District is centered around the junctions of Main Street with Market Street and Broad Street, respectively.

 If you are a shopper, be sure to check out Warehouse Row, a boutique style mall on an old Civil War site.

-I would be remiss to write about the beauty of Chattanooga’s Southside district and not mention some of its darkness.
+I would be remiss to write about the beauty of Chattanooga’s Southside district and not mention some of its REAL darkness.
 Closer to the MLK District, the cute and sunny Yellow Deli looks like a nice place to meet up with friends and indulge in one of the many fresh, organic items on their health food menu.

 Yellow Deli has several locations in the United States and a few chapters nationwide, but it started here in Chattanooga.
 The deli is owned by the Twelve Tribes apocalyptic fundamentalist cult, which rejects modern society, modern Christianity, and bases their religious practices off some cherry-picked hybrid of Judaism and early Catholicism.

 In addition to Yellow Deli locations, Twelve Tribes owns dozens of other cafés, farms, bakeries, home repair companies, and Hiker Hostel points along the Appalachian Trail and more hiking trails around the world.
-Twelve Tribes holds a non-profit status and does not pay taxes or dues to the society they profit from.
+Twelve Tribes holds a non-profit status and does not pay taxes or dues to the society they still profit from.

 These kooks follow the teachings of the recently deceased Gene Spriggs who vehemently imparts such beliefs as “blacks are destined to be slaves, homosexuals deserve the death penalty, women (who are not allowed to use birth control) have to atone for Eve’s original sin and suffer childbirth without any pain relief” and that their Saviour will not return until 144,000 perfect male virgins have been groomed.

 Members have predatory approaches for recruitment like following bands around on tour and latching on to inebriated or injured individuals, under the guise of offering safety and medical attention in order to convince them to join.
-They set up compounds and businesses where they have easy access to young, impressionable, and highly vulnerable people seeking aid or necessities like college campuses, homeless shelters, mental hospitals, and abuse/ addiction recovery centers.

 Membership requires quitting one’s job and handing over all homes, vehicles, financial assets, and all other material possessions to the community, disconnecting from the outside world and from outsider loved ones as well.
 All members are required to live together and work unregulated hours in one of the tribe’s businesses without pay, which has gotten them in hot water with labor authorities.